Asthma information by Ray Sahelian, M.D. Asthma Treatment - Natural Options

 relative to their leaner counterparts, therefore weight loss could help.

-And now, a few supplements that may be helpful: Click on
+Supplements that may be helpful: Click on

 If you don't like fish, consider taking fish oil capsules.